 Even if you struggle with school, aim to take at least three AP classes.
 Taking any amount of AP courses can only help your prospects for acceptance.
 If your school offers them, focus on taking some of the easier AP classes if you are prioritizing a less stressful senior year.

-So, just when do AP Scores come out?
 The AP exam schedule is released every year ahead of the test dates.
 All testing dates occur within the first three weeks of May.
 Different semester schedules exist in the United States, with some school systems ending their school year in May and others in June.
 Keep this in mind as a student since your study time and strategy could change based on your final exams.

 College board releases the dates for AP exams ahead of time, making you able to work everything out early.
 Note that you can take AP courses anytime during high school, and the reward for doing so is optional college credit.
 If you’re worried about having a stressful senior year, you can always take your AP courses in your junior year; many students load up on them then.
 However, don’t spread yourself too thin.